michimussato/OpenStudioLandscapes/README.md

 ## Generate README.md

-Todo: This might be better
+Todo: Something like this might be better located in `noxfile.py`

 ```shell
 #!/usr/bin/env bash